quanttide/quanttide-devops-python/README.md

-# `devops-sdk-py`
+# `quanttide-devops-python`

-Python SDK for DevOps platforms.
+Python SDK for Specification of QuantTide DevOps